azaaaa7/Car-Price-Prediction-Project/README.md

 * IDE: Jupyter notebook, Pycharm

 How to run this app
-* First create a virtual environment by using this command:
+* Firstly, a virtual environment is created using this command:
 * conda create -n myenv python=3.6
 * Activate the environment using the below command:
 * conda activate myenv